kolenaIO/kolena/docs/dataset/formatting-your-datasets.md

 | `unmatched_ground_truth` | Inferences that were not matched to a ground truth. |

 These columns are used to determine `True Postitives`, `False Positives`, and `False Negatives`.
-These results can be formated for upload with a similar process as above.
-This is done by adding the relavent list of bounding boxes to the `matched_inference`, `unmatched_inference`, and `unmatched_ground_truth` columns for each image.
+These results can be formatted for upload with a similar process as above.
+This is done by adding the relevant list of bounding boxes to the `matched_inference`, `unmatched_inference`, and `unmatched_ground_truth` columns for each image.
 The results.csv created can be uploaded by opening the corresponding dataset from the [:kolena-dataset-16: Datasets](https://app.kolena.io/redirect/datasets) page and navigating to the Studio section.